tiptenbrink/thesis/final/main.typ

 = Discussion <sec:discussion>

-In the previous sections, we presented our contributions.
-Our goal is to determine how to develop checkers for individual proof steps in a formally verified CP unsatisfiability proof checker.
-Our results can be summarized as follows:
+// In the previous sections, we presented our contributions.
+Here, we interpret our results, discuss their implications, compare it to related work and make recommendations for future work.

+We first discuss our results in a series of mostly self-contained subsections, each a full discussion of one or more of our main contributions.
+In these sections, we summarize our contribution and discuss their implications.
+We also compare them with related work and discuss limitations specific to these contributions.
+We then discuss some general limitations that apply to our results more broadly, followed by various recommendations for future work.

-+ *(Propagator inference checker methodology)* We developed a general methodology for developing propagator inference checkers, which can be used both within the collaborative effort and by external contributors to extend the checker with support for additional constraints.
+// + *(Propagator inference checker methodology)* We developed a general methodology for developing propagator inference checkers, which can be used both within the collaborative effort and by external contributors to extend the checker with support for additional constraints.
 The methodology's main contribution is highlighting the importance of identifying the conflict types of a particular propagator.
-+ *(Perforated intervals: formalized theory and implementation)* We developed and formalized the theory of the holes+bounds-based _perforated intervals_.
+// + *(Perforated intervals: formalized theory and implementation)* We developed and formalized the theory of the holes+bounds-based _perforated intervals_.
 Perforated intervals can be used as a domain representation.
 It supports operations that allow updating the domain with an atomic constraint, checking whether an atomic constraint holds for the domain, and checking whether the domain is empty.
 Furthermore, it allows the efficient construction of a domain based on a list of atomic constraints, which is also important for inference checkers.
 We also define conditions under which efficient implementations of these checks actually decide the properties we are interested in (domain _tightness_).
 All of the theory and implementations are constructed and formalized in Rocq.
 We present lemmas and (partial) proofs that can be read by non-experts in Rocq.
-+ *(Formally verified implementation of deduction checker)* We implemented and formalized the checker for the deduction step, which plays a critical role in the proof system.
+// + *(Formally verified implementation of deduction checker)* We implemented and formalized the checker for the deduction step, which plays a critical role in the proof system.
 For this implementation/formalization, we also developed machinery for working with the domains of multiple variables at once.
 This machinery could also be reused for inference checkers.
-+ *(Formally verified alldifferent checker)* We developed a formally verified checker for alldifferent reasoning.
+// + *(Formally verified alldifferent checker)* We developed a formally verified checker for alldifferent reasoning.
 Any valid alldifferent inference without any redundant constraints can be verified by our checker.
 This means any propagation by a domain consistent propagator (the strongest possible propagator) can be verified.
-+ *(Formally verified cumulative checker)* We developed a formally verified checker for cumulative timetable reasoning that verifies any valid inference made using a timetable propagator.
+// + *(Formally verified cumulative checker)* We developed a formally verified checker for cumulative timetable reasoning that verifies any valid inference made using a timetable propagator.
-+ *(Rocq findings)* We presented findings about working with Rocq, which is the language/tool used to implement and formally verify the checker.
+// + *(Rocq findings)* We presented findings about working with Rocq, which is the language/tool used to implement and formally verify the checker.

-To prevent this section from becoming too nested, we present the discussion in a series of mostly self-contained subsections, each a full discussion of one or more of our 6 main contributions.
+// To prevent this section from becoming too nested, we present the discussion in a series of mostly self-contained subsections, each a full discussion of one or more of our 6 main contributions.
 However, we do provide a separate future work section and discuss some limitations of this work as a whole.

 // #todo[interpretations: met expectations, what was unexpected? compare with related work.]